 Does my CCC backup have to be bootable for me to restore data from it?

-No. Bootability is a convenience that allows you to continue working if your startup disk fails, but it is not required for restoring data from a CCC backup.
+No, in fact we no longer recommend that you attempt to make your backup bootable.
+Bootability is a convenience that allows you to continue working if your startup disk fails, but it is not required for restoring data from a CCC backup.
 You can restore individual folders and older versions of files (i.e. from snapshots) using CCC while booted from your production startup disk.
 CCC backups are also compatible with Migration Assistant, so you can use Migration Assistant to restore all of your data to a clean installation of macOS (e.g. on a replacement disk).

 No. We would like to offer this functionality, but doing so involves some unacceptable compromises.
 Due to an inflexibility in Apple's APFS replication utility (ASR), we can only update the destination System volume by cloning both the System and Data volumes together with ASR, and that involves erasing the destination every time an OS update is applied to the source.
 Doing so would remove all snapshots on the destination, and would take quite a bit longer than an ordinary incremental backup.